softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 ![asymmetric encryption](asymmetric.png)

 In order for this exchange to work it is very important that you keep the private key secret.
-If the private key is every publicly released then the pair becomes worthless.
+If the private key is ever publicly released then the pair becomes worthless.

 There are several implementations of asymmetric key encryption.
 Here are the two most popular ones.